 The TRC set a target to improve swimmability from 39% of rivers in 2017 to 50-55% by 2030, while maintaining the baseline swimmability of 97% of lakes (TRC, 2018).
 The additional proportion of rivers that would need to become swimmable to meet this target by 2030 is 11-16% using the national model baseline assessment, or 24-29% using the regional model baseline assessment.
-These regional targets will be able to be revised as Council sets target attribute states in relation to human contact attributes, given the additional monitoring data and other information that is now available.
-The CLUES model that is under development will be used to make predictions of E. coli concentrations in response to a range of possible E. coli mitigation scenarios, to inform the target setting process (Semadeni-Davies et al. 2023).
+Consideration should be given to revising these regional targets as Council sets target attribute states in relation to human contact attributes, given the additional monitoring data and updated spatial modelling information that is now available.
+The CLUES model that is under development will be used to make predictions of E. coli concentrations in response to a range of possible E. coli mitigation scenarios to inform the target setting process (Semadeni-Davies et al. 2023).

-Based on the most recent assessment of lakes in the Taranaki region, there are 17 lakes with a perimeter greater than 1,500 metres; the qualifying criteria for inclusion in the swimmability targets.
-These include two lakes monitored as part of the regional SoE programme, three lakes that are monitored as part of the CISH programme, and two lakes that are monitored for both.
+There are 17 lakes with a perimeter greater than 1,500 metres; the qualifying criteria for applying the swimmability targets.
+These lakes include two lakes monitored as part of the regional SoE programme, three lakes that are monitored as part of the CISH programme, and two lakes that are monitored for both purposes.
 Overall, seven out of 17 lakes with a perimeter greater than 1,500 metres are monitored by the TRC for both E. coli and cyanobacteria.
 Table 17 sets out a summary of E. coli and cyanobacteria attribute grades for all 17 lakes, including the cyanobacteria modelling estimates for lakes which are not currently monitored.
 Further detail is provided in Appendix 5.